Huegoxaga/notes/theory/music.md

 - composition: root, perfect 5th, major 9th
 - chord symbol `Cadd9(omit3)` or `Cadd9(no3)`, `Csus2` , `C2`
   - It is equivalent to `Cma9` remove 3rd and 7rd, so it sounds very non-definitive.

-- Chord progression
+#### Chord Progression

 - are the repeated flow of chord in a piece of music, represented by a series of degrees of the root for the chord in a certain scale. all of the notes are picked from the scale.
 - Ex, In C major scale, II is a minor triad.
 - Ex, II-V-I progression is used in many music
 - four-part chords have typical chord progression like `II-V-I`, `Dmi7-G7-Cma7`
 - Using a four-part chord doesn’t mean that all the notes are used.
 The 3rd and 7th are the signature for the chord. among all the variation the top notes can be used to represent this progression like 7 - 3 - 7 voicing or 3 - 7 - 3 voicing.
 - using five-part chord can add some complex to the original chord progression.
 - Shell voicing - All combination of of the two notes, one from 3rd or minor 3rd and one from 7th or dominant 7th can define the quality of the chord and hence it can be called the shell of the chord.
 - Arpeggios - play a chord one by one from low to high or high to low.

-- Improvision
+## Improvision

-  - The elements of improvision can be as follow:
+- The elements of improvision can be as follows:
   - Scales - Run the main scale of the current music
     - starting at different notes can make a difference.
 Especially, 7th, 6th.
     - Break the scales with a 4th or 3rd can also be commonly seen.
   - Arpeggios - Using Arpeggios instead of Scale or combine them together.
   - Chords - Using chords cooresponding to the left hand.
   - Chromaticism - Using the notes that is half step higher or lower to decorate the initial starting notes.